The East Walker River is famous for its large rainbow and brown trout, with the fish caught in these waters measuring upwards of 20 inches.

 The River is open year round and access is easy.
 With the right patterns, fly fishing the East Walker River can be a rewarding and exciting experience.

-The East Walker River Map and Fishing Access Sites
+East Walker River Map and Fishing Access Sites

-Get directions to fishing access points and real-time stream flow data with the DIY Fly Fishing Map
+Get Directions to the Fishing Access Points shown above with the DIY Fly Fishing Map

 Best Places to Fish the East Walker River